QafooLabs/php-refactoring-browser/README.md

 # PHP Refactoring Browser

 Automatic Refactorings for PHP Code.
+The actual process is implemented using multiple existing libraries:

-Using the AST from Nikics PHP Parser project.
+* AST from Nikics [PHP Parser](https://github.com/nikic/PHP-Parser) project
-A project is described by a ``config/refactoring.xml`` or ``refactoring.xml`` by specifying the path to all executable code.

-The Refactoring Browser creates an sqlite database with information about all the classes, their incoming and outgoing dependencies, method parameters, return types, variable types and so on.
-This information is necessary to make fast queries about the possibility and the places for refactoring.

-Each refactoring is a command with do and undo operations.
-These operations can be serialized to actual a patch formatted file for example or (hopefully) to vim script commands to get there.
+* [PHP Token Reflection](https://github.com/Andrewsville/PHP-Token-Reflection) from Ondřej Nešpor
+* [PHP Analyzer](https://github.com/scrutinizer-ci/php-analyzer) by Johannes Schmitt for Type Inference

 The refactoring browser is used with:

-    php refactoring.phar <refactoring> <arg1>...<argN>
+    php refactor.phar <refactoring> <arg1>...<argN>

+## Refactorings

+### Extract Method

+Extract a range of lines into a new method and call this method from the original
+location:

+    php refactor.phar extract-method <file> <line-range> <new-method>

+This refactoring automatically detects all necssary inputs and ouputs from the function and generates the argument list and return statement accordingly.

+### Rename Local Variable

+Rename a local variable from one to another name:

+    php refactor.phar rename-local-variable <file> <line> <old-name> <new-name>

+### Convert Local to Instance Variable

+Converts a local variable into an instance variable, creates the property and renames all the occurances in the selected method to use the instance variable:

+    php refactor.phar convert-local-to-instance-variable <file> <line> <variable>

+## Roadmap

 List of Refactorings to implement: